temichus/scylladb/README.md

     CASSANDRA_DIR=~/path/to/scylla/build/debug nosetests --process-timeout=7200

-To run the same tests that are used to validate changes into master, use `-a next-gating`.

 The shell script `scylla_dtest-env.sh` will set this automatically for you to a value that works in most deployments, it assumes the Scylla sources are next to the `scylla-dtest` repository, in a directory called `scylla`.
 To use this